The North Seas Energy Cooperation

 Governance and support structure (2020-2023)

-The governance structure remains unchanged, with a high-level group, ministerial meetings and the coordinators committee.
+The governance structure consists of a high-level group, ministerial meetings and the coordinators committee.
 The former support groups have been transformed into four new support groups

 - Hybrid and joint projects

 - Support framework and finance